 Even the baby thought that talking to Noah was wonderful!

 Have I convinced you to visit the Creation Museum?
 I have only mentioned a few of the many, many features of the museum.
-Throughout 2014, they are running a special where children get in free with the purchase of an accompanying adult ticket.
-That deal is set to expire on December 31st.
-(Mr. Ham…. are you reading this?
-Children across America are hoping you will extend that sale throughout the rest of their childhoods!)
-Honestly, taking 6 of us to the Creation Museum would have been out of our budget if not for that sale, but with children getting free admission it's a financially reasonable outing!
-It is still expensive, but you do get a great value for your dollar and it's an incredibly impressive experience that I highly recommend!
+Our family spent a wonderful 2 days here!
+It's a great value for your dollar and it's an incredibly impressive experience that I highly recommend!
 Their regular prices compete with other state-of-the-art museums, but the difference is that here you don't need to filter out what you don't want your children to learn.
 Everything is taught from a 7-literal-days-of-creation perspective.
 If I ever have to move away from Texas, I hope we end up within driving distance to the Creation Museum!
 (They have annual passes, too!)

-If you want to visit the Creation Museum, check out their website here.
-Oh.
-And be forewarned that the museum is closed on Thanksgiving and Christmas Day, but they're open from 10 am -3 pm on Christmas Eve and all guests are free that day!
-Have a wonderful time…. and send me a postcard.
+If you decide to go visit the museum in person, have a wonderful time…. and send me a postcard.
 Or at least send me picture of your family at the museum!

 Have you been to the Creation Museum before?
 What was your favorite part?
 If not, what other family-friendly destinations do you like?
 Tell me in the comments!